DARK PINEY IPA

-Piney gets its inspiration from the NJ Pinelands—historically referred to as the Pine Barrens due to its sandy and highly acidic soil considered unsuitable for traditional farming.
-Resourceful settlers collected and sold peat moss or pine cones, hunted, fished, and lived off of the land—traditions that remain strong today.
+Dark Piney gets its inspiration from many evenings camping the NJ Pinelands—referred to as the Pine Barrens by early settlers due to its sandy and highly acidic soil considered unsuitable for traditional farming.
+These resourceful settlers hunted, fished, and lived off of the land—traditions that remain strong today.

-Markedly more bitter than an East Coast IPA, our Piney IPA perfectly emphasizes heavy and spicy foods such as sausage, red meats, and various fried options.
-It even holds up to spicy seafood dishes like spicy tuna roll and shrimp diablo.
+It even holds up well to spicy dishes like chicken tikka masala and shrimp diablo.
 Try pairing this bolder beer style with strongly flavored cheeses such as blue cheese.
 It also balances well with equally bold desserts like spice cake, but for a pairing that is quickly capturing the taste buds of our patrons, pair this hoppy beer with the sugary sweetness and tanginess of carrot cake.

-Suggested Foods: Grilled Lamb, Smoked Beef Brisket, or Spicy Tuna Roll
+Suggested Foods: Grilled Lamb or Smoked Beef Brisket

 Cheese: Blue Cheeses (Gorgonzola)